Promoting and protecting female fertility

 - Diagnostic hysteroscopy – for checking abnormalities in the uterus

 Once you get tested and evaluated, the doctor will have a better understanding of what’s going on in your body.
 They’ll discuss the plan of action that best fits you.
 It may include one or more of the following fertility treatments:

 IO is one of the most common treatments for infertility that doctors recommend.
 This treatment involves the use of fertility drugs that are designed to stimulate egg growth and release.
 Some are designed to stimulate the pituitary gland into producing the hormones needed to boost ovulation.
 Medication options for women include:

 IUI is a treatment that involves the insertion of sperm directly into the uterus.
 This bypasses the cervix to make sure that the sperm meets the egg.
 Although this procedure is costly, there’s only about a 10% chance that you’ll conceive.

 Intravaginal culture (IVC)

-In IVC, the eggs and sperm are placed in a device which is then placed in the woman’s vagina for fertilization and incubation.
+In IVC, the eggs and sperm are placed in a device.
+This device is then placed in the woman’s vagina for fertilization and incubation.
 The doctor removes the device after incubation and transfers workable embryos into the uterus.
 This has a 25% success rate.

 In vitro fertilization (IVF)

 The IVF process involves combining sperm and eggs in a laboratory.
-Once the eggs have been fertilized, they’ll give it time to grow into embryos.
+Once a mature egg has been fertilized, it’ll grow into embryos.
 These are then transferred into the uterus where it’ll go through the rest of the pregnancy process.
 It’s the most expensive treatment but it’s also the one with the highest success rate at 48%.